 2 lbs halibut fillets, 1"

-2 c. light sour cream (I used regular tonight, be sure to get natural if corn is an issue - regular has corn starch)
+2 c. sour cream (be sure to get natural if corn is an issue - regular has corn starch)

 5 Tbsp chopped green onion (fresh out of the garden! super yum - I went a bit wild with them)

 5 Tbsp chopped green pepper (I used orange because that's what I had)